tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 __ help:user/tools/volumeviewer.html
 __ cxcmd:volume\ \#2\ level\ 0.1

-At this point, if you've followed all the above instructions your view should look something like this:
+At this point, if you've followed all the above instructions you should be able to rotate your view to look something like this:

 .. figure:: images/6mhz_9118_before_rigid_fit.jpg